CuriousTech/ESP-HVAC/README.md

 <b>Update 2:</b> Added a picture.
 There will need to be a rev 1 board.
 The SHT21 works fine on the desk, but reaches 91°F in the box.
 I've moved it to an external board and not sure where to go with it now.

 <b>Update:</b>  Changes have been made in the bom.txt file.
 The schematic is incorrect for some resistor values.
+2K2 should be used for the SHT21 pullups.

+Notes about the Nextion: First, add the line bauds=115200 to the main initialize varaibles once (if using MicroSD) or send it the command over serial.
+This will alow it to communicate at the highest speed.

-2K2 should be used for the SHT21 pullups, and the serial resistors have been changed.
-The Nextion has a 10K pullduown resistor (R13: next to the connector) that must be removed for the ESP to boot wothout serial debug connected, or add a 10K pullup between TX and 3V3.
-I've opted for the removal of the resistor.
-R16 definitely needs a 1K to work correctly.
+It has a 10K pullduown resistor (R13: next to the connector).
+Removing this allows the ESP8266 to boot normally and operate without any resistors added, or add a 10K pullup between TX and 3V3 when serial debug is not connected.
+I've opted for the removal of the resistor, which fixes all problems.
+The 5K6 on the thermostat (R17) allowed it to operate with serial connected plus the pulldown, but not without.
+The blue wire (data sent to the ESP) doesn't really need any resistors.
+The ESP can't be programmed without a 1K while both are connected, and with the 1K and debug the touchscreen won't work.
+So just disconnect the wire while programming and reconnect it after.

 This will eventually replace the old Spark-O-Stat with a newer system using the ESP-07, with a better screen (Nextion HMI 2.8" touchscreen), 5 outputs (1 extra output for humidifier), option for SHT21 (I2C) or DHT22/11/AM2302, and anolog input for expansion.